drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 The software process model's goal is to offer a structured and well-organized method for developing software.
 It aids in making certain that the software is delivered on schedule, within budget, and in accordance with the needs and expectations of the stakeholders.

-The ideal software process model to be implemented in this project is <b>Agile methodology<b>.
+The ideal software process model to be implemented in this project is <b>Agile methodology</b>.
 This is because of the Agile methodology is an iterative and incremental software development approach that emphasizes flexibility, collaboration, and continuous customer feedback.
 Besides, the Agile methodology is well-suited for developing software applications where requirements can change frequently, and the development team needs to be able to respond to those changes quickly.

 <p align="center"><img src="https://i0.wp.com/mobile-jon.com/wp-content/uploads/2021/04/Agile-Methodology.jpg?fit=1920%2C1080&ssl=1" width="700px" height="350px"></p>